Ch/ChE 9. Chemical Synthesis and Characterization for Chemical Engineering. 9 units (1-6-2). For course description, see Chemistry.

 Ch/ChE 147.
 Polymer Chemistry.
 9 units (3-0-6).
 For course description, see Chemistry.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6); third term.
-An introduction to the physics that govern polymer structure and dynamics in liquid and solid states, and to the physical basis of characterization methods used in polymer science.
+An introduction to the physics that govern the structure and dynamics of polymeric liquids, and to the physical basis of characterization methods used in polymer science.
 The course emphasizes the scaling aspects of the various physical properties.
-Topics include conformation of a single polymer chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts; glass transition and crystallization.
+Topics include conformation of a single polymer, a chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; polyelectrolytes; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts.
 Instructor: Wang.
-Not offered 2017–18.
+Not offered 2019–20.

 ChE 151 ab.
 Physical and Chemical Rate Processes.
 12 units (3-0-9); second, third terms.
 The foundations of heat, mass, and momentum transfer for single and multiphase fluids will be developed.
 Governing differential equations; laminar flow of incompressible fluids at low and high Reynolds numbers; forced and free convective heat and mass transfer, diffusion, and dispersion.
 Emphasis will be placed on physical understanding, scaling, and formulation and solution of boundary-value problems.
 Applied mathematical techniques will be developed and used throughout the course.
 Instructor: Brady.